jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-27-self-hosted-blog/index.md

       description:
 ```

-### Production Configurations
+### Production Configuration

 As mentioned, the production configuration can be overridden.
-I added the base URL as it'll be hosted by a custom domain and the Google Analytics measurement ID.
+I'll host it using a custom domain, and it is updated accordingly.
+Also, I added the Google Analytics measurement ID, and it'll ensure the site activities are tracked only when it is deployed.

 ```yaml
 # config/production/config.yaml